 Off Campus Access

 On-campus access to digital library resources is unrestricted.
 Remote, or off-campus access, is restricted to the faculty, staff and students of The Evergreen State College.
-From off campus, when accessing databases or subscriptions provided by the Evergreen Library, be sure to start from the library webpage and expect to be asked for your name (exactly as it is in your library account) and Evergreen ID or library card number.
+From off campus, when accessing databases or subscriptions provided by the Evergreen Library, be sure to start from the library webpage and expect to be asked for the same username and password that you use for your Evergreen email .
 Your library account must be current.

 If you have any questions, please contact the Reference Desk: (360) 867-6252 or (877) 827-8016.